Tesla Charge Port Stuck? 6 Ways to Release It (2026)

 - The charge port door won't open or close properly

 Will my car still charge with a stuck cable?
 Yes, typically the car will charge normally even if the cable is stuck.
-The lock mechanism is separate from the charging system.
+The locking mechanism is separate from the charging circuit.
+Your car will charge to the set limit β you just won't be able to unplug until you release the latch.

 Related Guides